Cowboy like Me: Background and production

 Amidst the COVID-19 lockdowns, Taylor Swift worked on her eighth studio album, Folklore, with Aaron Dessner and Jack Antonoff.
 Surprise-released on July 24, 2020, Folklore incorporated new styles for Swift such as indie folk and indie rock, and it garnered widespread critical acclaim.
 In September 2020, Swift, Antonoff, and Dessner assembled at Long Pond Studio in upstate New York to film Folklore: The Long Pond Studio Sessions, a documentary consisting of stripped-down renditions of tracks from Folklore and recounting the creative process behind the album.

 After filming, the three celebrated Folklore by drinking and unexpectedly continued writing songs while staying at Long Pond.
 The result was a studio album, Evermore, which Swift described as a "sister record" to Folklore.
 Swift wrote much of Evermore with Dessner and recorded the album at Dessner's Long Pond.
-One track that they wrote together was "Cowboy like Me", which was produced by Dessner and recorded at Scarlet Pimpernel Studios in London.
+One track that they wrote together was "Cowboy like Me", which was produced by Dessner and recorded at Scarlet Pimpernel Studios at Marcus Mumford's home in Devon, England.
 On the track, Josh Kaufman plays lap steel guitar, harmonica, and mandolin, Justin Vernon plays drums and electric guitar, and Marcus Mumford of the English band Mumford & Sons sings background vocals.